Congratulations! You found a place to live!

 Move into your new apartment

 *Compare prices of moving companies if you don't want to schleppen (carry) all the stuff yourself.

 - Learn how to separate the trash properly.
 Paper, plastic, organic, glass and unsorted trash all go into different garbage cans.

 - Inform yourself about resting times when it is not allowed to make noises.
 This is often in the house rules (Hausordnung) as part of the contract.
 Usually, resting hours are between 10 pm and 7 am and on Sundays and public holidays.

 - Only leave cars, bikes, and strollers in designated parts.
 Strollers can often be inside the main hall whereas bicycles are usually not accepted inside the house.

 Don't wait too long to sign up with an internet provider as they might take some time to put the internet line in place.
 We reviewed the best internet providers in Germany for you.

 Change your electricity supplier

-This can probably wait a week or two but at some point you want to sign up with an environmental friendly electricity supplier.
+This can probably wait a week or two but at some point, you want to sign up with an environmentally friendly electricity supplier.
 Electricity is working even if you haven't signed up with an electricity supplier but you may want to change to cheaper or cleaner energy.